dang-trung/crypto-return-predictor/README.md

 ### Introduction

 * **Objective**: Project for my intern at
-[Research Center VERA](https://www.unive.it/pag/35190/), Ca' Foscari University of Venice).
+[Research Center VERA](https://www.unive.it/pag/35190/), Ca' Foscari University of Venice.

 * **Abstract**: Use sentiment-based features to predict cryptocurrency returns.
 Models used: Random Forest Classifier, Random Forest Regressor, and VAR time-series model.